-179. Live Work Unit
+181. Live Work Unit

-A Dwelling Unit such as an Apartment in which a significant portion of the space includes a Nonresidential Use that is operated by the tenant where all uses, including the Live Work Unit itself and the associated Nonresidential Use are permissible under Section 3.03.
+A Dwelling Unit such as an Apartment in which a significant portion of the space includes a Nonresidential Use that is operated by the tenant where all uses, including the Live Work Unit itself and the associated Nonresidential Use are permissible under subsection 3.03.

-180. Local Street
+182. Local Street